tursodatabase/turso-docs/reference/libsql-urls.md

 # libSQL database URLs

-Throughout this documentation, the [Turso CLI], and the [libSQL client libraries], you will notice examples of URLs that start with `libsql://`.
+Throughout this documentation, the [Turso CLI], and the [libSQL client SDKs], you will notice examples of URLs that start with `libsql://`.
 These URLs are recognized by libSQL and Turso tools with the following meaning.

 ## Database endpoint identification